 The Chilean Society of Cardiology and Cardiovascular Surgery is an affiliated member of the European Society of Cardiology.

-The Association of Cardiovascular Nursing and Allied Professions was officially launched as the Council on Cardiovausclar Nursing and Allied Professionals (CCNAP) in Barcelona on the 5 September 2006 by the European Society of Cardiology.
-Their mission is to promote excellence in cardiovascular nursing and allied professions through practice, education, and research.
+The Association of Cardiovascular Nursing and Allied Professions was officially launched as the Council on Cardiovascular Nursing and Allied Professionals (CCNAP) in Barcelona on the 5 September 2006 by the European Society of Cardiology.
+Its mission is to promote excellence in cardiovascular nursing and allied professions through practice, education, and research.

 The Health Policy Partnership (HPP) is a specialist health policy consultancy, working with organizations across the health spectrum in Europe and beyond.
 Building on a core of meticulous research, HPP collaborates with key stakeholders to produce compelling messages that act as a catalyst for change in health policy and practice.
 HPP’s work in CVD includes groundbreaking projects on atrial fibrillation and heart failure.

 Her Heart is a global health prevention charity dedicated to raising awareness around heart disease in women.
 It’s main emphasis is around health promotion, providing education, support, and key resources for women to reduce their risk, modify their lifestyles, and live well.

 The mission of the School of Nursing at AUB, since its establishment in 1905 as the first School of Nursing in the Middle East, remains current and pressing.
 Lebanon and the region are in desperate need for highly skilled professional nurses at all levels and we are strategically positioned to meet these challenges.

-The International Heart Hub (iHHub) is the first global non-profit alliance that brings together and supports the creation of patient groups from every country in the world to raise awareness of heart disease and improve lives. iHHub was founded as an alliance of patient organizations worldwide and works from the center of the global cardiovascular disease conversation to amplify the patient voice.
+The Global Heart Hub is the first global non-profit alliance that brings together and supports the creation of patient groups from every country in the world to raise awareness of heart disease and improve lives. iHHub was founded as an alliance of patient organizations worldwide and works from the center of the global cardiovascular disease conversation to amplify the patient voice.

 The International Council of Cardiovascular Prevention and Rehabilitation (ICCPR) was created in 2011 and 2012 by a group of experts dedicated to the promotion of cardiovascular disease prevention and cardiac rehabilitation for ALL.
 The ICCPR consists of leading experts from around the world.
 ICCPR is an Associate International Member of the World Heart Federation.